pllab/CS162-regex/README.md

 Note that ambiguity matters only for parsing, and complement and intersection are non-constructive (i.e., cannot contain capture groups) hence not used in parsing.
-So, you we don't have any typing rules for them.
+So, we don't have any typing rules for them.

 You need to implement a type checker that uses the typing rules above